logo

 3. Talk about the future: The number one piece of advice offered by people who live with their partners?
 Discuss your future expectations about your relationship before you move in.
 That includes discussing what will happen in the unlikely event that you break up.

 5. Create a budget: Develop a clear plan for how you will pay for household expenses.
 What can you expect to pay in additional living expenses?
 Are you both on board with paying for streaming services or frequent take-out food?
 Will you split all expenses equally?
 Agree on a budget before you start racking up bills.
+Budget how much time each of you plan on spending on household chores.

 6. Split the rent evenly: Our survey indicates that people who split housing costs evenly (or fairly if one person cannot afford as much) are more likely to be satisfied than couples where one person pays all of the rent.
 Every circumstance is different, but equitable distribution of costs can help both partners feel invested in their home and living situation.
 For help figuring out what you and your partner can afford, use our rent calculator.